So, you’re either working as a data analyst or thinking about becoming one—and you’re keen to forge a remote career. Can the two go hand-in-hand?

 2. What is the remote job market like for data analysts?

 At the same time, the remote job market is booming.
-According to a report by Glassdoor, remote job listings increased by 61% in August 2020 compared to the same period last year.
+According to a report by Glassdoor, remote job listings increased by 61% in August 2020, compared to the same period from the previous year.
 And, according to FlexJobs, data analysts are among the top professions currently showing strong remote job growth.

 So: A burgeoning data job market coupled with a rise in remote work.
 Very promising for an aspiring remote data analyst!
 To give you an idea of what this looks like in terms of actual job listings, we’ve scoured some of the most popular job boards for remote data analyst roles.
 At the time of writing, we found:

-These figures might seem low in comparison to non-remote data analyst positions; for example, a search for data analyst roles in the United States brings up over 28,000 results on LinkedIn alone.
-However, it’s important to bear in mind that not all positions with the potential to go remote are advertised as such—it may be something you can negotiate with the hiring manager.
-Especially in light of the COVID-19 pandemic, more and more companies will be open to hiring remote analysts.
+When we last updated this page, the numbers were much lower—but it seems that the trend for remote working for data analysts is growing, with the numbers of job postings rivalling in-office roles!
+With that said, it’s important to bear in mind that not all positions with the potential to go remote are advertised as such—it may be something you can negotiate with the hiring manager.
 We’ll share some tips on how to find a remote data analyst job in section five.

 3. How much do remote data analysts earn?

 How much you earn as a data analyst depends on several factors: Your location, how much experience you’ve got, and the industry you work in.
-On average, data analysts earn $75,000 USD per year (in the United States, based on data from indeed.com.)
+On average, data analysts earn a base salary of around $65,000 USD per year (in the United States, based on data from indeed.com.)

 But what about remote data analysts?